Skip to main content

 Connect to PostgreSQL in Zerops

-This guide covers how to connect to your PostgreSQL database in Zerops, both from services within the same project and from your local workstation.
+This guide covers how to connect to your PostgreSQL database in Zerops, both from services within the same project and from outside the Zerops environment.

 Connection Options Overview

-Zerops provides two primary ways to connect to PostgreSQL:
+Zerops provides several ways to connect to PostgreSQL:

 1. Internal connections - Between services in the same Zerops project (via private network)

-2. Remote connections - From your local machine (via Zerops VPN)
+• VPN access - From your local machine via Zerops VPN

 Connection Details

-You'll find PostgreSQL connection details in two places in the Zerops GUI:
+You'll find internal PostgreSQL connection details in two places in the Zerops GUI:

 1. Under the Access details button in the project dashboard